ugurrdemirel/wireguard-oracle-cloud-install/README.md

 Oracle Cloud instances need some additional configuration to get WireGuard up and running as expected.
 Here is how we do that:

 ## Please Note:
-- The wireguard kernel mod ships with the latest ubuntu image on Oracle Cloud.
+- The wireguard kernel mod ships with the latest Ubuntu image on Oracle Cloud.
 - All scripts must be run as root.

+## Installation
 Download our scripts ( Huge thanks to [@vaughngx4](https://github.com/vaughngx4)):
 ```bash
 sudo su